Sukotjo Tjokroatmodjo: Civil service

-He later became assistant for international co-operation to the Minister of Defence, serving between 1978-1984.
-He then went on to become an inspector-general in the Department of Education, working there between 1984-1987.
+He later became assistant for international co-operation to the Minister of Defence, serving between 1978 and 1984.
+He then went on to become an inspector-general in the Department of Education, working there between 1984 and 1987.

 Later life

-In 1999 Sukotjo opposed the deployment of Australian troops during at the United Nations Transitional Administration in East Timor after the Indonesian occupation of East Timor.
+In 1999 Sukotjo opposed the deployment of Australian troops during the United Nations Transitional Administration in East Timor after the Indonesian occupation of East Timor.
 He saw it as a decline in the Australian-Indonesian relations.

 In 2010 Sukotjo was one of the historians doubting the influence of former Indonesian president Suharto during the 1 March 1949 offensive on Yogyakarta.
 History books had claimed that Lieutenant Colonel Suharto was the instigator of the General Offensive of 1 March 1949, but Sukotjo disagreed.
 Sukotjo claimed that Colonel Bambang Sugeng, the commander of the Army Division III was the main plotter.
 He, alongside other historians asked for the Ministries of Defence and Education to rewrite the history books.
 In a September 2013 interview with a Nederlandse Omroep Stichting reporter Sukotjo asked the Dutch government to acknowledge the 17 August 1945 proclamation of Indonesian Independence, as the Dutch government still only acknowledges the 17 August proclamation de facto.

 He currently is one of the vice-chairman of Indonesia's veteran association, Legiun Veteran Republik Indonesia.